Skip to main content

 Montragut Castle, locally known as Château de Montragut, lies in the woods on a rocky ridge above the village of Frahan, in the province of Luxembourg in the Wallonia region in Belgium.

 Nothing is known about the history of Montragut Castle.
-It is not mentioned in historical records but legend has it that it was home to fairies.
-It is thought to date back to the early 13th century.
+It is not mentioned in historical records, but legend has it that it was home to fairies.
+It is believed to date back to the early 13th century.

-The meager remains of Montragut Castle are situated on a 294-meter-high ridge in a loop of the Semois river.
+The sparse remains of Montragut Castle sit on a 294-meter-high ridge in a loop of the Semois River.

-Archaeological surveys in the last century have shown the castle had a rectangular plan following the outlines of the rocks.
-It had 3 circular, flanking towers and an enclosing wall.
-Archaeological evidence shows that the castle may have never been finished.
+Archaeological surveys in the past century have shown that the castle had a rectangular layout following the contours of the rocks.
+It featured three circular flanking towers and an enclosing wall.
+Evidence suggests the castle might never have been fully completed.

-The site of Montragut Castle is freely accessible.
-It is part of a very nice walking trail called "Crêtes de Frahan".
-The remains are very small so this is one for the real castle enthousiast.
+The site of Montragut Castle is open to the public.
+It’s part of a scenic walking trail called "Crêtes de Frahan."
+Since the remains are quite small, this one is mainly of interest to true castle enthusiasts.

 Gallery